What will a return to school during the COVID-19 pandemic look like?

 Students have shown just how much they want to keep learning.
 They have persisted with their lessons under difficult circumstances, with the support of their dedicated teachers and parents.

 But many children will need extra support to catch up on their learning when schools reopen.

 Many schools are making plans for catch-up lessons to help bring students back up to speed.
-This might include starting the year with refresher or remedial courses, after-school programmes or supplemental assignments to be done at home.
-Since schools will implement ‘blended learning’ models, a mix of classroom instruction and remote education (self-study through take home exercises, TV or online learning) [ Visit our YouTube page for the program designed specifically for pre-school children to continue education at home] parents should give extra support to children at home by creating a routine around school and schoolwork.
+This might include starting the year with a refresher or remedial courses, after-school programmes or supplemental assignments to be done at home.
+Since schools will implement ‘blended learning’ models, a mix of classroom instruction and remote education (self-study through take-home exercises, TV or online learning) [ Visit our YouTube page for the program designed specifically for pre-school children to continue education at home] parents should give extra support to children at home by creating a routine around school and schoolwork.
 This can help if they are feeling restless and having trouble focusing.